You know, when you have suffer a couple of defeats 2006, 2008, and the party is having trouble, then the knives come out.

 And we have.

-And the party just suffered the two worst back-to-back defeats, 06 and 08 in recent memory.
+And the party just suffered the two worst back-to-back defeats, 06 and 2008, in recent memory.

 It doesn't work.

-It's not only is it bad policy, it's bad politics.
+Not only is it bad policy, it's bad politics.

 You know, especially so considering this.

-If in fact I mean, if you believe as I believe, that we are dangerously close to getting the majority of Americans on a government program.
+If in fact, I mean, if you believe as I believe, that we are dangerously close to getting the majority of Americans on a government program.

-Think about all the government programs, small business association, ethanol subsidies, farm subsidies, export subsidies, welfare, health care subsidies, educational subsidies, bailouts.
+Think about all the government programs, Small Business Association, ethanol subsidies, farm subsidies, export subsidies, welfare, health care subsidies, educational subsidies, bailouts.

-You can't walk down the street without without running into somebody who doesn't have an interest in a government check.
+You can't walk down the street without running into somebody who doesn't have an interest in a government check.

 That is by design.

-Remember the S CHIP program?
+Remember the S-CHIP program?

-This was the Hillary Clinton, literally national health care program, nationalization of one-seventh of the economy program that started out just for children who were indigent in poverty.
+This was the Hillary Clinton, literally, national health care program, nationalization of one-seventh of the economy program that started out just for children who were indigent, in poverty.

-And then earlier this year we had a great debate.
+And then earlier this year, we had a great debate.

 Well, we want to expand this program.

-Even though we didn't have all of the poor people covered.
+They could get subsidized health care, even though we didn't have all of the poor people covered.

-Why would the Democrats be so interested in expanding SCHIP before all the poor were covered, thereby diverting money to the middle class that could be used for the poor?
+Why would the Democrats be so interested in expanding S-CHIP before all the poor were covered, thereby diverting money to the middle class that could be used for the poor?

 Because their goal is not to alleviate poverty.